Reward Shaping for (Inference-Time) Alignment: A Stackelberg Game Perspective: Integrating SRS to Inference-Time Alignment

 \subsection{Integrating SRS to Existing Inference-Time Alignment Methods}

-We apply SRS to two popular and representative inference-time alignment methods: \textbf{Controlled Decoding (CD)} \citep{mudgal2023controlled} and \textbf{ARGS} \citep{khanov2024args}.
+We apply SRS to two popular and representative inference-time alignment methods: \textbf{Controlled Decoding (CD)} \citep{mudgal2023controlled} and \textbf{Alignment as Reward-Guided Search (ARGS)} \citep{khanov2024args}.
 We describe the reward shaping procedure for CD here, and defer the corresponding details for ARGS to Appendix~\ref{appdx:SRS_ARGS}.

 For vanilla CD, we start from an offline prompt dataset $\mathcal{D}$ with $|\mathcal{D}|=H$.
 For each prompt, we sample $M$ responses from the base policy $\base$, and collect the associated state and response trajectories $\{\, \bm{s}_{1:T}^{\,i} \,\}_{i=1}^M$.
 Each prompt-response pair is then scored using $r_U$, yielding the dataset $\mathcal{D}_{\text{CD}} = \Bigl\{ \bigl\{ \bigl( (\state^{h,i})_{t=1}^T,\; \response^{h,i},\; r_{U}^{h,i} \bigr) \bigr\}_{i=1}^M \Bigr\}_{h=1}^H$.
 This dataset is used to train a state-action function $\hat{Q}(\state, y_t)$ that approximates $\E_{\response \sim \base}[r([\state, y_t], \response_{> t})]$, serving as a proxy for $Q^*(\state, y_t)$.